 How to let a someone down gently

-It’s never fun to let down a date, but there are ways of making it easier.
-Give up ghosting and use our advice to discover how to let someone down gently
+Saying thanks-but-no-thanks to a date is never fun but there are ways of making it easier.
+Give up heartless ghosting and discover how to let someone down gently

-The first and most important thing is to not play games with anyone’s affections.
-Nobody likes to hurt another person’s feelings, but it is better to be upfront and honest about how you are feeling rather than stringing someone along because you don’t know how to tell them you aren’t interested in seeing them again.
+The first and most important thing is to not play with someone’s feelings.
+It’s better to be upfront and honest rather than stringing them along because you can’t find the courage to tell them you’re not that interested.
 It’s a good idea to allow a few dates before you make your mind up, but you’ll know in your heart if there is no chance of a relationship developing.

-Try to treat people as you would like to be treated.
-If you go on a date and know in the first five minutes that it is a non-runner, don’t be rude or dismissive.
-Stay for the duration of the date and adopt the attitude that you are going to learn as much from this experience as possible.
-You want to go home feeling good about yourself and you will only do that if you feel like you have behaved well towards the other person, despite the fact you don’t want to see them again.
+Treat people as you would like to be treated.
+If you go on a date and know within five minutes that it’s a non-runner, don’t be rude or dismissive.
+Stay for the duration and adopt the attitude that you’re going to learn as much from this experience as possible.
+You want to go home feeling good about yourself and you won’t if you feel you have behaved badly, even if you don’t want to see them again.

 ‘Thank you for taking the time to meet with me, I really appreciated it but didn’t feel like there was any chemistry between us, sorry.
 I wish you the very best in your search for someone.
 Thanks again.’